PARIOT: Anti-Repackaging for IoT Firmware Integrity

 \definecolor{amber}{rgb}{1.0, 0.75, 0.0}

-\moduletwo{} is a Java command-line tool that processes the compiled IoT firmware to i) update the control values of the AT checks, and ii) encrypt the content of the CLBs.
+\moduletwo{} is a Java command-line tool that processes the compiled IoT firmware to i) update the control values of the AT checks and ii) encrypt the content of the CLBs.
 The module receives from \moduleone{} the list of CLBs, the functions that need encryption (i.e., the list of $ext\_fun$ methods), and their corresponding encryption keys (i.e., the $const$ values).

-For each CLB, the tool exploits \texttt{nm}\footnote{\url{https://linux.die.net/man/1/nm}} to locate in the firmware executable the corresponding $ext\_fun$ and the position of the embedded control values (i.e., $offset$, $count$, and $control\_value$).
-Also, the module identifies the portion of code that will be evaluated by the AT checks.
-The current version of \moduletwo{} selects - starting either from the beginning or the end of the file - the compiled code until it reaches the first unencrypted $ext\_fun$ (i.e., that still needs to be processed).
-From the selected code, the module computes: i) the starting position ($offset$), ii) the number of bytes ($code$), and iii) the hash of the selection ($control\_value$).
+For each CLB, the tool exploits \texttt{nm}\footnote{\url{https://linux.die.net/man/1/nm}} to locate in the firmware executable the corresponding $ext\_fun$ and the position of the embedded control values (i.e., \texttt{offset}, \texttt{count}, and \texttt{control\_value}).
+Also, the module identifies the portion of code that the AT checks will evaluate.
+The current version of \moduletwo{} selects all the compiled code (the content of the \texttt{.text} elf section).
+From the selected code, the module computes: i) the starting position (\texttt{offset}), ii) the number of bytes (\texttt{count}), and iii) the hash of the selection (\texttt{control\_value}).
 Then, \moduletwo{} replaces the placeholder values with the obtained results (Step 4 of Figure \ref{fig:IoT_antirepackaging_process}).
 Finally, \moduletwo{} encrypts the bytes of the $ext\_fun$ using the $const$ value as the encryption key (step 5).